CariWest/chatter/README.md

 # Chatter

 Chatter is a simple chat application using Node.js, Express, Socket.io, and Redis.
+Users are able to log in to the chat with a username, see other users who are logged in, and chat with those in the room.
+Chatting is possible through Socket.io, and the chat history is preserved through Redis.

 ## To use this App:
   1. Clone the repository to your desktop